srini2021m/codepath-prework/README.md

 1. Duolingo
    - Regular reminders to users to complete their lesson of their day gives them motivation to learn and also helps them integrate language learning into their regular schedule
    - Interactive learning method that makes language learning fun while still informative
-   - Add and stay connected with friends: learning is better when done with other people
+   - Add and stay connected with friends

  2. TooGoodToGo
     - Filter restaurants by likes, locations and pick-up times